 Since 2015, we have become the new home of the Canadian Psychological Association Foundation and we are responsible for administering the awards and grants program.

-We are excited to announce an internship award for third-year undergraduate students, majoring in psychology.
+An internship award for third-year undergraduate students, majoring in psychology.
 Judy Hills led The Psychology Foundation of Canada (now also known as Strong Minds Strong Kids, Psychology Canada) for over 12 years and retired in 2018.
 She started her career as a teacher and then moved to the charitable sector where her expertise in education met with her passion for community driven opportunities.
 Throughout her leadership with The Psychology Foundation of Canada (PFC), Judy was instrumental in leveraging the benefits of psychology to better Canadians and in particular children and youth through the development and delivery of many evidence-based programs and resources that are still around today.
 Programs such as Parenting for Life, Kids Have Stress Too! and Stress Lessons are a result of Judy’s work with PFC expert volunteers.
 During her tenure, she also experienced first-hand the desire and dedication of many leading Psychologists throughout Canada to support and promote mental health.
 It is with this in mind that Judy wants to support future Psychologists and ensure that this devotion and commitment to the promotion of mental well-being remains at the forefront.
 Read more here.

 Jean and Dick Pettifor Award